 Our workers’ compensation attorneys represent injured workers with all aspects of claims, including:

-- Partial Disability Benefits: Temporary partial benefits are paid to an injured employee if they are capable of returning to work and cannot earn what they were earning prior to their injury.
+- Temporary partial benefits are paid to an injured employee if they are capable of returning to work and cannot earn what they were earning prior to their injury.
 A partially disabled employee is entitled to a certain percentage of the difference between your prior average weekly wage and what you are able to earn currently.

-- Permanent Impairment Awards: If an injury has caused a permanent loss of function to certain body parts, you may be eligible for a permanent impairment award.
+- If an injury has caused a permanent loss of function to certain body parts, you may be eligible for a permanent impairment award.
 The amount of compensation is based on the percentage of permanent loss to a compensable body part and the amount of your average weekly wage.

-- Vocational Rehabilitation: You may be entitled to vocational rehabilitation assistance if you are unable to return to your prior employment or the kind of work for which you have training or experience.
+- You may be entitled to vocational rehabilitation assistance if you are unable to return to your prior employment or the kind of work for which you have training or experience.
 This involves a vocational rehabilitation counselor to assist locating and applying for suitable jobs.

 - U.S. Equal Employment Opportunity Commission